Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The PCC in 2015 attempted to build on the successes of the Kyoto protocol whilst also modernising it.

+## Interdependence
+As I've hinted at and I'm sure you've realised by now, the water and carbon cycles are linked in many ways.

 # Additional Skills
 The OCR specification also lists some specific skills ou must also have to ensure you get full marks.
 These topic-specific skills are: